cassietaguibao/cassietaguibao/README.md

 - 👋 Hi, I’m @cassietaguibao
 - 👀 I’m interested in data analytics for professional development, sewing for relief, and being the best parent I can be.
 - 🌱 I’m currently self-learning Excel, SQL, and PowerBI.
-Once I feel confident, I aim to apply to a Masters in Analytics program... preferrable Georgia Tech's OMSA.
+My goal is to become a data analyst, and work towards a Masters in Analytics before (ideally, after) I get my foot in the door.
 - 💞️ I’m looking for study buddies, mentors, and... a job.
 - 📫 How to reach me... let's figure that out later.